-Mitoku’s partnering suppliers make naturally delicious pickles using time-honored methods of one-form pickling that have been developed over centuries.
+Mitoku’s suppliers make naturally delicious pickles using time-honored methods of one-form pickling developed over centuries.
 Our pickles are made using a wide variety of techniques and media, but common to all is the absence of refined sugar, synthetic ingredients, and artificial preservatives.

 Organic Sushi Ginger

 Japanese pickled ginger or gari has become widely known overseas thanks to its role as a palette cleanser for sushi.
 Mitoku’s sushi ginger is made with thin ginger slices, pickled in brown rice vinegar and sea salt.
-Delicate slicing improves both flavor and texture as it allows the vinegar to penetrate the ginger thoroughly.
+Delicate slicing allows the vinegar to thoroughly penetrate the ginger, improving both flavor and texture.
 This ready-to-eat sushi ginger has a refreshing, zesty tang that tickles the taste buds and enhances the overall dining experience.

 Creating the right environment for fermentation

 Although roots such as ginger, carrots, and Japanese radish (daikon) are the most common vegetables in Japanese pickling, other vegetables such as cucumber, burdock, eggplant, and even flowers are sometimes used.
 The key to making crisp, flavorful pickles, such as Mitoku’s Takuan and Sushi Ginger, is to use fresh, clean vegetables, add just enough high-quality salt, and create a highly acidic pickling medium before the vegetables start to spoil.